jundalisay/superb/content/en/research/sarkar/yogic-treatments/elephantiasis.md

-+++
+---
+title: "Natural Remedies for Elephantiasis"
+date: 2022-01-06
+author: "PR Sarkar"
-title= "Natural Remedies for Elephantiasis" description= "This is the swelling of the legs, sometimes it attacks the arms too.
-The legs will grow to resemble those of elephants" image= "/photos/med/elephantiasis.jpg" linkb= "/research/sarkar/yogic-treatments/eczema" linkbtext= "Eczema" linkf= "/research/sarkar/yogic-treatments/emaciation" linkftext= "Emaciation"
+description: "This is the swelling of the legs, sometimes it attacks the arms too.
+The legs will grow to resemble those of elephants"
-+++
+image: "/photos/med/elephantiasis.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms